ZackGheen/Pewlett-Hackard-Analysis/README.md

 The Mentorship Eligibility table is exported and saved as mentorship_eligibilty.csv Results with detail analysis:
 A query is written and executed to create a Mentorship Eligibility table for current employees who were born between January 1, 1965 and December 31, 1965.
-Image with SQL, pgAdmin & QuickDBD Code below.
+Image with SQL, pgAdmin & QuickDBD.

-Code and Image

 -- Write a query to create a Mentorship Eligibility table that holds the employees who are eligible to participate in a mentorship program.
 SELECT DISTINCT ON(e.emp_no) e.emp_no,